bdambrosio/rfm69/README.md

 6. This library uses interrputs, need to define reset, cs, and interrupt pins on both sides

-8. Thanks to both WCalvert and Kitterly for the starting points.
+7. Thanks to both WCalvert and Kitterly for the starting points.
 Mostly this is a port of WClavert's python clone of Felix Rusu's RFM69 library.
 I'm not an open-source guru, apologies to anyone if I've violated any protocols about using their code, let me know and I'll fix.

+8. This all works w my 'Home' code (RPi 4-based, mostly) to insert into InfluxDB, display w Grafana, etc etc)